Beat The Heat in Singapore: Interior Design Tips That Can Help You Stay Cool at Home

 Air Circulation is Key

-Tips to improve air circulation within your home include:
+Here’s how to improve air flow within your home:

-- Install ventilation fans in humid areas (like kitchen and bathrooms)
+- Install ventilation fans in humid areas such as kitchens and bathrooms.

 Strategic Placement of Fans and Air-conditioning Units